Mina is realizing the user-owned, decentralized web with programmable zero knowledge proofs—so we can all participate, build, exchange and thrive.

 Deepthi is a functional programming enthusiast and software engineer.
 In her recently completed master's work, Deepthi designed GitQL, a novel embedded DSL for querying textual changes in software repositories.
 Her interests span programming languages and program analysis.
 Deepthi holds an MS in computer science from Oregon State University and a BE from Visvesvaraya Technological University.

-Marketing, Mina Foundation
+Director, Digital Marketing, Mina Foundation

 Sherry is a marketing and communications professional who enjoys telling stories that resonate.
 Her previous experiences have been in the hardware (semiconductor) space, but she is really interested in how blockchain can solve problems by disrupting the status quo.
 She is excited to work on developing blockchain technology that will open up more opportunities to more people.
 Sherry holds a BA in Communications/International Studies from Northwestern University.